WELCOME

 Holy Week and Easter at St. Barnabas

-We invite you to join us in the profound observance of the days of Jesus’ passion and resurrection.
+Thank you for joining us in the profound observance of the days of Jesus’ passion and resurrection.

 Registration for Parents’ Day Out Summer and Fall 2025 will open on March 4, 2025.
 Click to find out details!